linama2593/mental_health_spain/README.md

 # Navigating the Spectrum of Depression with Predictive Machine Learning in Spain

-Leveraging data from Spain's European Health Survey, we aim to revolutionize mental health strategies by identifying individuals at risk before symptoms emerge, using state-of-the-art machine learning models to predict and address the early stages of depression.
+Leveraging data from Spain's European Health Survey, we aim to revolutionize mental health strategies by identifying individuals at risk before symptoms emerge, using state-of-the-art machine learning models to predict and address the early stages of depression or anxiety.